nafizjiwa/JAVASCRIPT-DOM/README.md

 ## Select and then Modify an Element
+- TO MODIFY A SPECIFIC ELEMENT use METHODS - They target and select elements by ID, class, tagName etc...

+#####              .method('css selector')

 >>##### To change an element we must
 >>>>#####                              1st access the document or dom --> using document.